 Meal planning can be a gamechanger for any successful plant-based or vegan diet.
 Planning meals ahead of time takes the pressure off of trying to figure out what to eat in the moment and ensures you get the nutrition you need, like plant proteins.

 Meal plans provide structure and organization and are a great way to discover new recipes.

 Here is a round-up of some plant-based and vegan meal plans from around the web that I found to be well-structured and (in most cases) high in protein.

-You can always mix and match these meal plans, and there are definitely ways to maximize your plant protein by picking and choosing recipes as you see fit.
+You can always mix and match these meal plans, or choose to use a plant-based meal planner app instead.
+Either way, there are definitely ways to maximize your plant protein by picking and choosing recipes as you see fit.